grafana/mimir/docs/sources/mimir/configure/configuration-parameters/index.md

 # CLI flag: -memberlist.compression-enabled
 [compression_enabled: <boolean> | default = true]

+# (advanced) How frequently to notify watchers when a key changes.
+Can reduce
+# CPU activity in large memberlist deployments.
+0 to notify without delay.
+# CLI flag: -memberlist.notify-interval
+[notify_interval: <duration> | default = 0s]

 # Gossip address to advertise to other members in the cluster.
 Used for NAT
 # traversal.
 # CLI flag: -memberlist.advertise-addr